shankarkarthik/SqlRestrictionsEvaluator/README.md

 ## Usage

 * Define your restrictable field parameters as an Enum by implementing IRestrictionFieldParameters interface
-* Based on dynamic user inputs create `RestrictionField`s.
+* Based on dynamic user inputs create corresponding `RestrictionField`s.
-* Choose the appropriate dialexts to evaluate your restrictions.
+* Choose the appropriate dialects to evaluate your restrictions and building the SQL query for the desired database.

 ## Examples
 Tables: